-Netflix is turning their hands to period drama with Bridgerton, a big-budget series that follows the fortunes of an aristocratic family living in London during the early 1800s.
+Bridgerton season 1 arrived on our screens in 2020, with 82 million households tuning in to watch the big-budget series that follows the fortunes of an aristocratic family living in London during the early 1800s.

-Based on the bestselling historical romance novels of U.S. author Julia Quinn, the lavish show boasts a star-studded cast of British stars, with Regé-Jean Page and Phoebe Dynevor playing the romantic leads.
+Based on the bestselling historical romance novels of U.S. author Julia Quinn, the lavish show on Netflix boasts a star-studded cast of British stars, with Regé-Jean Page and Phoebe Dynevor playing the romantic leads.

-Mary Poppins star Julie Andrews will be the series’ narrator and well-known US producer Shonda Rhimes will be overseeing the project, which has been billed as Netflix's answer to Downton Abbey.
-As you can imagine, we're quite excited.
+Mary Poppins star Julie Andrews is the series’ narrator and well-known US producer Shonda Rhimes oversaw the project, which at the time of launching was billed as Netflix's answer to Downton Abbey.

 Netflix’s official synopsis for the series reads: “Bridgerton follows Daphne Bridgerton (Phoebe Dynevor), the eldest daughter of the powerful Bridgerton family as she makes her debut onto Regency London’s competitive marriage market.